GregoryUrban/soup-marketing-page/README.md

 - **All Team members -** All Projects deployed to Netlify or Heroku.
 - **Web Frontend and Backend**
-    - User Login/Signup endpoints and features built out including the User Models.
-Front and Backend.
-Use JWT/Sessions strategies learned in Authentication here (unless agreed upon by the team and scrum master to move with an OAuth strategy).
+    - User Login/Signup endpoints and features built out including the User Models (Jess).
+Front and Backend (Jess and Ed).
+Use JWT/Sessions strategies learned in Authentication here (unless agreed upon by the team and scrum master to move with an OAuth strategy) (Jess).
-    - Front end is pulling in some data from backend.
+    - Front end is pulling in some data from backend (Ed).
     - React app and Backend App talking to one another focus on CORS issues.
+(Ed)
-    - Data Migrations and Seeds set up for mock data.
+    - Data Migrations and Seeds set up for mock data.(Jess)

 **Second Tuesday - Milestones**